The Church’s Ministry of Healing –The Mount, Belfast

 1.00 pm Fridays at 162 until further notices:

-We will be open for one-to-one prayer and counselling by appointment at 162
+We are open for one-to-one prayer and counselling by appointment at 162

 A Service of Wholeness and Healing